Golden age of American animation: Change of management and decline

-Charles' brother-in-law George Winkler briefly resumed the role as producer before he was succeeded by Frank Tashlin, who initially worked as a storyman.
-Tashlin had significant influence to the studio as he hired a surplus of ex-Disney animators from the 1941 Disney animators' strike, laid off most of their initial staff, and directed the short The Fox and the Grapes (1941), which inadvertently created the studio's most popular characters, The Fox and the Crow.
+Mintz's brother-in-law George Winkler briefly assumed the role of producer before he was succeeded by Frank Tashlin, who had initially worked as a storyman.
+Tashlin had significant influence on the studio as he hired a surplus of ex-Disney animators from the 1941 Disney animators' strike, and directed the short The Fox and the Grapes (1941), which unexpectedly created the studio's most popular characters, The Fox and the Crow.
+Around the same time, Columbia would layoff the majority of its Mintz-era animators to make way for the surplus of new artists.

 Tashlin maintained his position until he was replaced by Ben Schwalb in 1942.
-He continued to act as the studio supervisor until he left abruptly in June, citing a feud with Columbia hire-ups.
+He continued to act as the studio supervisor until he left abruptly in June, citing a feud with Columbia higher-ups.
 Tashlin and Schwalb were then replaced by Dave Fleischer, who was reportedly much more detached from his animators.
 He was later fired and replaced by a revolving door of producers.
 Critics and animation historians noted the quality of the studio's output had either stagnated or declined as Screen Gems was unable to rebound from its loss of Tashlin.
 It was argued that Columbia's mismanagement and its inability to find skillful writers and directors were key factors of the decline.
 Michael Barrier described their work at the time as "imitation Warner Bros."

-The other recurring characters Columbia developed at this time included Willoughby Wren, Flippy and Flop, Igor Puzzlewitz, Professor Small and Mr. Tall, Tito and his Burrito and an adaptation of Al Capp's Li'l Abner, of which Capp was not pleased due to its over-simplification of his characters.
-Columbia remained dissatisfied by the studio's output and eventually closed it in 1946, with a back catalog that lasted until 1949.
-The Screen Gems name was later used for a television subsidiary the same year.
+The other recurring characters Columbia developed at this time included Willoughby Wren, Flippy and Flop, Igor Puzzlewitz, Professor Small and Mr. Tall, Tito and his Burrito, and an adaptation of Al Capp's Li'l Abner, with which Capp was not pleased due to its oversimplification of his characters.
+Columbia remained dissatisfied with the studio's output and eventually closed it in 1946, with a back catalog that lasted until 1949.
+The Screen Gems name was reused for a television subsidiary the same year.